laristra/cinch/developer/README.md

     * Release candidate 2 of release 1.0.0 would be *1.0.0-rc.2*.
     * Alpha release 1 of release 1.0.0 would be *1.0.0-alpha.1*.

+* **stable**/*branch\_name*<br>
+  A *stable* branch is a development or feature branch that is guaranteed to build and pass the FleCSI continuous integration test suite, but one which incorporates new features or capabilities that are not available in a release branch.
+This label should not be used for a branch that is intended to become a release candidate (Use *release* instead.)

 * **feature/username**/*branch\_name* or **feature**/*branch\_name*<br>
   A *feature* branch is where new development is done.
 However, master should be merged periodically into a feature branch.
 If the branch is